Yannis100/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/Ansermoz-Hamel_Report-Docker.md

      *Il serait préférable d'avoir une infrastructure plus dynamique qui simplifie l'ajout d'un serveur `webapp`sans avoir à manipuler de fichiers de config/scripts, par exemple que le serveur webapp s'enregistre auprès du load balancer et que ce dernier l'ajoute automatiquement à la liste des nodes*

+     *Par exemple docker swarm pourrait être utilisé pour pallier aux problèmes m1-2*

 4. <a name="M4"></a>**[M4]** You probably noticed that the list of web application nodes is hardcoded in the load balancer configuration.
 How can we manage the web app nodes in a more dynamic fashion?

      *Avec un outil permettant de gérer les membership d'un cluster.
-By using some eventhandler (for example webapp node joining) e.g. serf and some scripts that edit HAProxy config on the fly.*
+By using some eventhandler (for example webapp node joining) e.g. serf and some scripts that edit HAProxy config on the fly based on a template.*

 5. <a name="M5"></a>**[M5]** In the physical or virtual machines of a typical infrastructure we tend to have not only one main process (like the web server or the load balancer) running, but a few additional processes on the side to perform management tasks.